Skip to main content

 Resolving the issue

-Check your settings to check if you have asynchronous replication enabled.
-If async_replication_disabled is set to "true" then you'll need to set that variable to "false."
-Once it is enabled, the logs will show messages that indicate successful peers checks and synchronization for the nodes.
+Check whether asynchronous replication is enabled.
+If ASYNC_REPLICATION_DISABLED is set to true, set it to false.
+Once async replication is enabled, the logs will show successful peer checks and node synchronization.

 Your nodes won't communicate, join a cluster, or maintain consensus.